Skip to content

 Terminal window

-# Ensure .env file is not world-readable
+# Restrict .env file permissions

 chmod 600 /var/www/html/rconfig8/current/.env